hosseinhj1380/hosseinhj1380/README.md

-- 👋 Hi, I’m @hosseinhj1380
+- 👋 Hi, I’m HosseinJavadi
+-
-- 👀 I’m interested in python,Go,linux,database and networks
+- 👀 I’m interested in python,Go,linux,database and networks and i now working on software engineering
+- i will be happy to have connections with you and collaborate on diffrent projects

 <!-- - 💞️ I’m looking to collaborate on  -->
 - 📫 How to reach me : https://t.me/hosseinhj1380